 Once you have found your new ROAS baseline, you can more easily optimize for new customers.
 This will allow you to have more flexibility to add more to budgets and see the effects in total revenue.
 Inversely, it’ll also allow you to feel where your topline limits are, and when advertising effectiveness starts to wane.

 Holistically, you should be able to reduce remarketing budgets and you should also see improved ROAS in remarketing campaigns.
-Additionally, the increase in top of funnel Facebook marketing will cause Google Shopping ROAS to increase as well.
+Additionally, the increase in top-of-funnel Facebook marketing will cause Google Shopping performance to improve as well.

 Hopefully, you now have a better understanding of how to improve your overall results just by restructuring.